sLotsss/RESEARCH-ON-METHODS-TO-DETECT-AND-PREVENT-BOTNET/README.md

 ### **1. Project Overview**
-This research project was conducted by a group of Information Technology students at the **University of Economics and Finance (UEF)**.
 The primary objective was to investigate how **botnets**—networks of compromised "zombie" devices controlled by a "botmaster"—operate within web systems and to develop effective detection and prevention mechanisms.

 ### **2. The Botnet Threat**
 The sources highlight that botnets are a significant threat because they automate malicious activities at a massive scale.
 Key threats include: